vegeta-zhang/Visible-Cat/privacy_policy.md

 **Contact Us**

-If you have any questions or suggestions about my Privacy Policy, do not hesitate to contact me at vegeta_zhang@icloud.com.
+If you have any questions or suggestions about my Privacy Policy, do not hesitate to contact me at the following email address: vegeta_zhang@icloud.com.